 Raspberry juice is sweet, refreshing and nutritious thus can be consumed as desired.
 Raspberry juice can be consumed as it is or can be paired with other dishes, for example, it can be used for cooking, for making smoothies or for making jams.
 It can also be used for making frozen raspberry lemonade, raspberry pie, raspberry lemonade popsicles, raspberry jam, raspberry lemonade smoothie, raspberry lemonade martini, raspberry sparkling water and raspberry yogurt (raspberry greek yogurt or chocolate raspberry greek yogurt).

-Although you can easily buy the bottled raspberry juice from the nearest grocery shop but it is preferable to consume the freshly made one.
+Although you can easily buy the bottled raspberry juice from the nearest grocery shops, but it is preferable to consume the freshly made one.
 Freshly made raspberry juice is more refreshing, healthy, nutritious, delicious and above all, you can confidently boast of the contents of the juice.
 You can buy raspberry from the grocery shop or farmers market and try out the raspberry juice recipe by yourself.

 Bobinaite et al., (2013) studied the antimicrobial and phytochemical (phenolics, anthocyanins and ellagitannins) composition of raspberry pulp, fruit, and marc extracts obtained with 80% acetone and 80% methanol from various plant cultivars.
 The results show that all the extracts isolated from raspberry pulp, whole raspberries and marc exhibit antimicrobial activity against the tested bacteria.
 This suggests the need to consume raspberry juice regularly in other to fight against microbes that could be thriving in the body.